-The Suring Public School District has established a policy designed to create a learning environment free of bullying, harassment, intimidation and menacing.
-Any student who believes he or she has been subjected to instances of harassment can report the matter to the Principal, Guidance Counselor, or any adult employee.
+The Suring Public School District has established a policy (board policy #5517) designed to create a learning environment free of bullying, harassment, intimidation and menacing.
+Any student who believes he or she has been subjected to instances of harassment can report the matter in writing to the Principal, Guidance Counselor, or any adult employee.
 Measures will be taken to provide a safe, positive, productive, and nurturing educational environment for all of our students.